lawandorga/.github/profile/README.md

 ## Material

-The following material is recommended to be understood, because the development tries to follow the principals discussed in those materials.
+The following material is recommended to be understood, because the development tries to follow the principals discussed in those books or articles.

 [https://basecamp.com/shapeup](https://basecamp.com/shapeup)